 They get to think about solutions to problems, or you can spark their curiosity.

-It’s important as parents to ask our children questions from time to time.
+It’s important as parents to ask our children questions.
 The information gathered from their answers can help us enrich their lives and make the right decisions for them.

 We have gathered a list of 250 questions to give you some inspiration for starting conversations with your child.